 SOTH Paraments (Video Series)

-The beautiful paraments decorating Shepherd of the Hills walls, alter, and pastor stoles are the work of textile artist, Norma Fredrickson.
+The beautiful paraments decorating Shepherd of the Hills walls, altar, and pastor stoles are the work of textile artist, Norma Fredrickson.

 In this series of 5 videos, Norma speaks with Lee Ann Walsh about the meanings and symbolism that went into the making of these magnificent paraments.